Omphalitis Community Based Algorithm Validation Study

 Each year 4 million children die before 4 weeks of age.
 Infections are responsible for approximately 36% of these deaths that occur annually in low- and middle-income countries and an estimated half of newborn deaths in countries with high neonatal mortality rates.
 Omphalitis (umbilical cord infection) is an important cause of morbidity and mortality in developing country settings.
 Hospital-based studies have reported incidence estimates ranging from 2 to 77 per 1,000 hospital-born infants.
 Contamination of the umbilical cord stump via unsterile cord cutting, traditional cord applications (i.e. ash, soil, cow dung) or unsanitary handling may lead to serious infection that could be fatal in the newborn period.

-Newborns aged 1-10 days presenting to the health facility for routine or sick visits will enroll in the Omphalitis Community Based Algorithm Valdiation Study (OCAVS) and undergo two independent, parallel evaluations; first, by a community level worker and second, by a Zambian medical doctor (gold standard).
-A third independent assessment of a photo of the cord will be performed remotely by a board-certified pediatrician.
-Using the on-site clinician as the gold standard, the community-based algorithm and the photo assessment will be tested for concordance and the sensitivity and specificity of the algorithm will be generated.
-Likewise, the remote pictorial assessment will be compared to the gold standard to determine reliability of diagnosis from photographs alone.
+Newborns aged 1-10 days presenting to the health facility for routine or sick visits were enrolled in the Omphalitis Community Based Algorithm Valdiation Study (OCAVS) and underwent two independent, parallel evaluations; first, by a community level worker and second, by a Zambian medical doctor (gold standard).
+A third independent assessment of a photo of the cord was performed remotely by a board-certified pediatrician.
+Using the on-site clinician as the gold standard, the community-based algorithm and the photo assessment have been tested for concordance and the sensitivity and specificity of the algorithm was generated.
+Likewise, the remote pictorial assessment was compared to the gold standard to determine reliability of diagnosis from photographs alone.
+The study is now in the data analysis phase with results expected in 2014.

 Given the current attention to cord care at the global and national policy level, validated community-based algorithms are needed to allow primary health workers to identify cord infections and reduce associated morbidity.
 Health systems in resource poor countries are increasingly relying on community case management of pediatric and neonatal illnesses.
 Now is an ideal time to refine existing diagnostic algorithms so that new cord care training packages can include both appropriate cord care messages as well as a validated method for identifying omphalitis.